|

 advancements in technology and the fact people are living longer and

 with a higher quality of life many of us focus on rising drug prices.
+It doesn't help that industry began advertising to consumers in the

 1990s.
 While this advertising made Viagra a household name, survey after